KaanOzgencil/KCB_wetland_birds_paper_R_code/README.md

 ## Functional Responses of Wetland Birds to Human-caused Habitat Degradation and Climate Change: A Case Study from Turkey #
-This repository has the R code to reproduce all the analyses and figures for Özgencil *et al*.
+This repository has the R code and data to reproduce all the analyses and figures for Özgencil *et al*.
 (2022).

 *Corresponding author*: İ. Kaan Özgencil - kaanozgencil@gmail.com